 How does protection of intellectual property, and human, physical, and financial capital add value to the new or existing organization?
 Entrepreneurs will learn appropriate legal protections related to people and property associated with the firm.
 Major topics covered will include 1)legal protection (patents, copyrights, trademarks, service marks, trade secrets, business organizations, confidentiality and non-disclosure agreements, employment agreements, stock/ownership restrictions), 2)human resources(creating and managing teams, hiring, firing, organizational structure, employment/independent contractor issues, and compensation strategies), and 3)growing business value(merger, acquisition, and other expansion techniques).

-In addition to the above four (4) courses, students from the College of Arts & Sciences are required to take ENT 101 Business Foundations (formerly SBS 101) before starting the entrepreneurship minor.
+In addition to the above three (3) courses, students from the College of Arts & Sciences are required to take ENT 101 Business Foundations (formerly SBS 101) before starting the entrepreneurship minor.